Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 First, you can run it in default mode to check the summary of the azure operations that will be performed.
 If you are satisfied with the summary, you can re-run the script with the `-Execute` switch to perform the azure operations.

 > [!IMPORTANT]
-> The VMInventoryFile needs to have at least the following columns:
+> 1. The VMInventoryFile needs to have at least the following columns:
 >   - vmName
 >   - moRefId

-> [!IMPORTANT]
-> By default, we run in dry-run mode.
+> 2. By default, we run in dry-run mode.
 To execute the operations, you need to run the script with the `-Execute` switch.
+> 3. If Guest management is enabled, the script with create the following files in the script's directory:
+>   - `.do-not-reveal-guestvm-credential.json`: This is the ARM template parameter file that contains the credentials for the VMs.
+Please do not share this file with anyone.
+>   - `.do-not-reveal-vm-credentials.xml`: The PSCredential object VMCredential is exported as XML to this file.
+Please do not share this file with anyone.
+The creds from this file are re-used if `-UseSavedCredentials` is passed in the subsequent runs.
+This is useful while using the script as a cron job.

 ```powershell
 ./arcvmware-batch-enablement.ps1 -VCenterId /subscriptions/12345678-1234-1234-1234-1234567890ab/resourceGroups/contoso-rg/providers/Microsoft.ConnectedVMwarevSphere/vcenters/contoso-vcenter -EnableGuestManagement -VMInventoryFile vms.json